How can we help you today?

 Can I recover a domain after it’s been deleted?

-No, but you can try to register the same domain once again when it’s available to the public.
+No, but you can try registering the same domain again when it becomes available to the public.
 Try to be alert and ensure no one takes it before you.

 How can a new registrant buy expired domains?

 Many expired domains don’t immediately go public after their expiration date.
-Sometimes the registrar can put it up for auction, where expired domains are up for sale to the highest bidder before the deletion stage.
+Sometimes the registrar can put it up for auction, where expired domains are sold to the highest bidder before being deleted.

 Can a registrant delete their own domain?